Obviously Five Believers

 Lark Skyrider wears John Lennon styled sunglasses with blue coloured glasses, and a black leather jacket.
 His left foot moves restlessly to a beat nobody else hears.
 At least not on this planet.
 Without any introduction he gives us a brief, but extremely accurate explanation how to obtain Dylan bootlegs in Italy.
 Freemasonry, Mafia and Dylan bootlegs.
 Italy is the place to go to.

 Once upon a time in Rome, on a dark and rainy day, Lark Skyrider haunted the wet and narrow streets of that ancient city in search of Dylan bootlegs.
 On vinyl.
 Avoiding the catacombs, the Colosseum, the church business, the Spanish Steps and the old Café Greco, he managed to secure obscure material for his collection.
 Lark Skyrider probably had the complete outtakes from the Infidels-sessions before the record came out.
 While the music journalists tried to make up their minds on the released record, he had been listening to Bob’s Julius and Ethel, a song about Julius and Ethel Rosenberg, American communists executed in 1953 for conspiracy to commit espionage.
 Today the Rosenbergs are long forgotten.
 Time is a hard judge on mortals.
 The song was never released.
-Not that it bothers Lark Skyrider.
-He has read his Hemingway.
-To have and have not.
-Things to have are Dylan bootlegs.
-Things not to have are the 23 volumes of Hegelian philosophy printed in gothic German.
-Don’t try any fancy intellectual gossip.
-Won’t pay off ‘cause nothing will be revealed.
-Small talk will only drag you down.
-We’re into real values, dude.
-Lark Skyrider knows Scaduto’s book on Dylan by heart.
-He can quote long passages from Shelton’s No Direction Home, mixing in scenes from Shepard’s Rolling Thunder Logbook and chapters from Paul William’s Dylan – What Happened? – to mention a few.
-There are more, many more.
-Every good Marxist could get an ulcer of envy.
+Not that it bothers Lark Skyrider as he shares his profound insight into the Dylan lyrics with us.
+There’s another genius lost for law school.
+The old lyrics, the new ones, the newly rewritten old ones.
+Not to forget the twenty different versions of the unpublished new ones nobody has ever heard of, or ever would care to listen to, unless you have been on the quest of buying bootlegs on a rainy day in Rome.

 “Roger McGuinn is doing the warming up”, Raymond says amicably.

 Nope.
 Can’t say we have.
-In fact, we’ve not even heard about it.

 “She was a famous blonde groupie with big boobs”, Lark Skyrider muses, “Gorgeous looking.
 A real stunner.”